rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/atlas-auto-repair-to-wfgy-bridge-v1.md

 - what observables, mismatch functionals, or experiment templates should be used
 - how should the problem be re-expressed at the effective layer
 - how should cross-domain structure be compared or reused
-- what deeper AI / engineering modules might be relevant
+- what deeper AI or engineering modules might be relevant

 This means the stack should be read as: